 Nestled in a natural landscape of 231 hectares of palm, olive, and orange trees, lying in the shadow of the snow-capped peaks of the Atlas Mountains, is Fairmont Royal Palm.

 The hotel features opulent guest rooms, suites, and villas overlooking an 18-hole Golf Course and the Atlas Mountains.
 Indulge in one of six eclectic restaurants and bars offering local and international cuisine, a 2,000 sqm swimming pool, and a 3,500 sqm Spa offering the ultimate escape and relaxation.
-There is also a Kids’ Club and a Fitness Centre within the hotel.
+The hotel also has a Kids’ Club and a Fitness Centre.

 8. Villa des Orangers, Marrakech

 Villa des Orangers, Marrakech can be found at the foot of the Koutoubia Mosque, between the Royal Palace and bustling Jemaa El Fna Square.
 The Villa des Orangers 5 star hotel in Marrakech opens up to you like a jewel of serene, quiet living.
 Its authenticity, refined atmosphere, and harmony of shimmering colors, elegant fabrics, and sculptured wood give it a unique charm.